antoniandre/wave-ui/README.md

-# Wave UI - NOT YET READY.
+# Wave UI - COMING SOON.

-An emerging UI framework for Vue.js with only the bright side. `:bulb:`
+An emerging UI framework for Vue.js with only the bright side. `:sunny:`

 Like other UI frameworks, Wave UI is very flexible and easy to use.
 But it is also:

 - Lightweight
+- Providing powerful elements, e.g. write a navigation menu in a single line
+- Free of useless DOM wrappers inside UI elements, really
 - Very easy to override via CSS
-- No `!important` everywhere
+- Avoiding the use of the `!important` keyword
-- No useless DOM wrappers inside UI elements, really.
+- CSS-scoping to UI elements &amp; helper classes - no side-effect
-- A single `$base-font-size` variable rules all the sizes and spacings
+- Handling all the sizes and spacings from a single `$base-font-size` variable that you can override
-- Powerful elements, e.g. write a navigation menu in a single line
+- Providing straightforward attributes and component names

-## install - Not yet ready.
+## install - Coming soon.
     npm i --S wave-ui